-What exactly is your fear here?
+• What exactly is your fear here?
 What does losing control mean to you?
 Some people fear they'll lost their balance and fall over.
 Others fear they'll go crazy.
 Still others are concerned they might lose control of bodily functions and, for example, vomit in public.
 Can you identify what your specific fear is?
-Now ask yourself if the panic attacks you've experienced have ever resulted in your feared outcome. anxiety car feel weak don't usu happenin to feeling actually v them in the the neares in the pass If ye though the disorienta crazy becomes Som however, Just becau you to ge having a had client Existince anxiety is such an uncomfortable emotion, people tend to catastrophize about what an lead to.
-Sometimes panic can make you dizzy and can cause your limbs to tremble and it.
+Now ask yourself if the panic attacks you've experienced have ever resulted in your feared outcome anxiety c feel weak don't usu happenin to feeling actually v them in t the neare in the pa If you though the disorients crazy because Som however, Just because you to ge having a had clients Estince anxiety is such an uncomfortable emotion, people tend to catastrophize about what an lead to.
+Sometimes panic can make you dizzy and can cause your limbs to tremble and.
 In general though, these sensations aren't so severe that you would fall over, and they ally come on so quickly that you would be unable to do something to prevent this from g, such as quickly sitting down (even if you have to sit on the floor).
-The same applies nauseated.
+The same applies an auseated.
 Just because you feel nauseated due to the anxiety, that doesn't mean you'll romit in public.
 If these things have happened to you in the past, you can try to plan for the future.
-For example, if you're feeling nauseated, it may be a good idea to know where st washroom is.
-As with fainting, it's good to remember that if it hasn't happened to you to, chances are slim that it will happen in the future.
-You have the fear that you're going to go crazy, please know that it is unfounded.
-Even it is a common fear during panic attacks, possibly due to the feelings of unreality and attoin that can occur due to the reduced blood flow to your brain, no one has ever gone ause of a panic attack (Bourne 2000).
+For example, if you're feeling nauseated, it may be a good idea to know where set washroom is.
+As with fainting, it's good to remember that if it hasn't happened to you set, chances are slim that it will happen in the future.
+Ou have the fear that you're going to go crazy, please know that it is unfounded.
+Even this is a common fear during panic attacks, possibly due to the feelings of unreality and attoin that can occur due to the reduced blood flow to your brain, no one has ever gone ause of a panic attack (Bourne 2000).
 The people also worry about how they look to others during a panic attack.
-Typically, your perception of how you look in these situations is quite out of proportion with reality.
-It is some perspective on this is to have a friend or family member videotape you when you're penic attack so that you can see what you actually look like.
+Typically, your perception of how you look in these situations is quite out of proportion with reality, use you feel really awful doesn't mean that it's apparent to others.
+Something that can help to some perspective on this is to have a friend or family member videotape you when you're panic attack so that you can see what you actually look like.
 You might be surprised.
-I've so sitting in my office tell me they were having a panic attack in that present moment, and by looked anxious.
+I've tes sitting in my office tell me they were having a panic attack in that present moment, and by looked anxious.
 Remember that your perceptions don't always match reality.
-Myt h 4: I'll stop breathing and suffocate. • On a scale from 0 to 10, how much do you believe this to be true? $(0 = \text{not at all}, 10 = \text{completely believe it})$ • Do you know anyone who has ever stopped breathing because of a panic attack?
+Myt h 4: I'll stop breathing and suffocate.
+On a scale from 0 to 10, how much do you believe this to be true? $(0 = \text{not at all}, 10 = \text{completely believe it})$ • Do you know anyone who has ever stopped breathing because of a panic attack?
 Have you yourself ever stopped breathing during a panic attack?